mqadhin/hdb-payment-calculator/README.md

-# HDB Payment Calculator
+# HDB Payments Calculator
 ## Description
 Are you a first-time homeowner?
-The HDB payments calculator allows you to calcualte and compare costs and fees across multiple HDB flats.
+The payments calculator allows you to calculate and compare costs and fees across multiple HDB flats.
 Make a quick and informed buying decision on flats that meet your budget.
 <br />

 ### Features